 TSI-EUTRA-M1-EC Maximum repetition period of relevant system info blocks that needs to be received by the UE to camp on a cell; 6400 ms is assumed in this test case.

 This gives a total of 336.64 s, allow 337 s for the cell re-selection delay to a newly detectable cell and 16.64 s, allow 17 s for the cell re-selection delay to an already detected cell in the test case.
+The cell re-selection delay to a newly detectable cell shall be less than 337 s.

+For UE supporting cross-TTI MIB/SIB1-BR decoding, TSI = 4480 ms provided that the target E-UTRA cell does not change the MIB payload information except the system frame number across MIB TTI and does not change the SIB1-BR information across SIB1-BR TTI.
+This gives a total of 335.44 s, allow 336 seconds in the test case.
+The cell re-selection delay to a newly detectable cell shall be less than 336 s.